Who'd ever have dreamed it?

 If this is camping, we want more!
 Everything was perfect- hospitality, food, wine, tent...
 Thank you all

 Directions to Paperbark Camp

-Paperbark camp is located 2 hrs drive (190km) south of Sydney in Jervis Bay which is part of the Shoalhaven region.
+Paperbark Camp is located 2 ½ hrs drive (190km) south of Sydney in Jervis Bay, which is part of the Shoalhaven region.
 The Shoalhaven has a wealth of natural treasures but the bay area is the jewel in its crown with its calm, clear waters, amazing white sand beaches and pristine coastal bush landscapes.
-The area boasts three national parks, The Booderee National Park, Jervis Bay National Park and Jervis Bay Marine Park which together include many kilometres of walking trails and deserted beaches as well as providing sanctuary to a wide variety of wildlife and underwater creatures.
+The area boasts three national parks: The Booderee National Park, Jervis Bay National Park and Jervis Bay Marine Park which together include many kilometres of walking trails and deserted beaches as well as provide sanctuary to a wide variety of wildlife and underwater creatures.

 The Paperbark Story

 It all started in Africa in the early 90’s over a few 'sundowners' with good friends in their private safari camp.
 We had travelled to Africa a couple of times and just loved the tented style of accommodation we experienced there and thought that the same concept would be ideal for Australia.
 Having been enthusiastic campers in our earlier years we still loved the feeling it gives of really being amongst nature, but no longer could be bothered with the planning, packing and unpacking required for more traditional camping.